(Amended by Ordinance No. 185304, effective June 1, 2012.)

 14. Activate emergency plans.

-A. Upon the declaration of a Housing Emergency, the authority over all bureaus, departments, and other City offices shall remain as most recently delegated by the Mayor under Portland City Charter Section 2-302 unless the Mayor directs otherwise by written executive order.
+A. Upon the declaration of a Housing Emergency or Shelter Shortage, the authority over all bureaus, departments, and other City offices shall remain as most recently delegated by the Mayor under Portland City Charter Section 2-302 unless the Mayor directs otherwise by written executive order.

-B. Upon the declaration of a Housing Emergency, in addition to any other powers that may be exercised by a local government, the Council may:
+B. Upon the declaration of a Housing Emergency or Shelter Shortage, in addition to any other powers that may be exercised by a local government, the Council may:

 1. Utilize City owned resources;